 Location: Matsapha, Eswatini

-Keywords: "Household sorting" " composting"
+"Household sorting"

 The objective of the project was to reduce the dependence of land for dumping of garbage and drive the goal of making Swaziland the first country in Southern African to be a zero-landfill country.
 The initiative of the project was led by Swaziland Environment Authority in conjunction with Centre for Science and Environment providing technical support.
 The major Urban Town Council, Matsapha was also involved in the set-up of the project in terms of provision of infrastructure, manpower and bye-laws to support waste segregation.
 Other stakeholders involved in the project includes; Community Co-operatives/Groups, Hotels, Tourism Sector, NGOs and Households.